evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
 Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

+## Safety

+The Toyota bZ4X FWD is equipped with multiple airbags to ensure occupant protection in the event of a collision.
+The airbag system includes:

+- Front airbags for the driver and front passenger
+- Side curtain airbags for both the first and second rows
+- Side airbags for the driver and front passenger
+- A front center airbag to prevent the driver and front passenger from colliding with each other during a side impact

 ## Security and Access Technologies

 The Toyota bZ4X FWD is equipped with advanced security features to protect you and your vehicle.
 These include: